-- a) Increase in care and maintenance of Bloom Lake reflects increased costs incurred related to the restart of Bloom Lake. - b) Increase in depreciation reflects incremental depreciation of \$442,402 recorded for railcars acquired on March 10, 2017. - c) Increase in gain on sale of property, plant and equipment reflects gains on the sale of spare tires. - d) Increase in unrealized foreign exchange gain on note payable of US\$28,259,470. - e) Increase in interest expense reflects interest on note payable advanced on March 10, 2017, bridge loan advanced on May 17, 2017 and convertible debt advanced on June 1, 2017 and deferred property taxes payable.
+- a) Increase in stock-based compensation as a result of stock options and share rights issued. - b) Increase in care and maintenance and restart costs of Bloom Lake reflects increased costs incurred related to the restart of Bloom Lake. - c) Increase in depreciation reflects incremental depreciation recorded for railcars acquired on March 10, 2017. - d) Increase in gain on sale of property, plant and equipment reflects gains on the sale of spare tires. - e) Increase in interest expense reflects interest on note payable advanced on March 10, 2017, bridge loan advances since May 17, 2017 and convertible debt advanced on June 1, 2017 and deferred property taxes payable.